kodjodevf/mangayomi/README.md

 ## Using Rust Inside Flutter

-This project leverages Flutter for GUI and Rust for the backend logic, utilizing the capabilities of the [Rinf](https://pub.dev/packages/rinf) framework.
+This project use Rust for the [auto-image-cropper](https://github.com/ritiek/auto-image-cropper) crate, utilizing the capabilities of the [Rinf](https://pub.dev/packages/rinf) framework.